tezos/tezos/docs/whitedoc/proof_of_stake.rst

 per block created and ``ENDORSEMENT_SECURITY_DEPOSIT`` = 64 XTZ per
 endorsement.

-Each delegate key has an attached security deposit account controlled by the same key.
-Delegates can withdraw and deposit in this account, but they cannot withdraw more than the "frozen" amount.
-Each blocks created, each endorsement signed increases the amount that is frozen.
+Each delegate key has an associated security deposit account.

-It is possible to deposit a bond just prior to creating a block requiring this deposit.
-Deposits for blocks and endorsements in cycle ``n`` are "unfrozen" at the end of cycle ``n+PRESERVED_CYCLES``.
+When a delegate bakes or endorses a block the security deposit is automatically moved to the deposit account where it is frozen for ``PRESERVED_CYCLES`` cycles, after which it is automatically moved back to the baker's main account.

 Since deposits are locked for a period of ``PRESERVED_CYCLES`` one can compute that at any given time, about ((``BLOCK_SECURITY_DEPOSIT`` +